mdchambers/dissertation/ch2_groucho.figures/ch2_groucho.figures.md

 **Figure 2-a.
-Groucho ChIP-seq experiments show high reproducibility in read mapping and peak calling** **(A)** ChIP-seq libraries were sequenced to a depth of ~20M reads, twice the recommended library sizes for ChIP-seq experiments proposed by the moENCODE consortium.{Landt, 2012 #308} **(B)** *(left)* Overall mapping profiles of ChIP-seq sequenced reads cluster by timepoint.
+Groucho ChIP-seq experiments show high reproducibility in read mapping and peak calling** **(A)** ChIP-seq libraries were sequenced to a depth of ~20M reads, twice the recommended library sizes for ChIP-seq experiments proposed by the modENCODE consortium {Landt, 2012 #308}. **(B)** *(left)* Overall mapping profiles of ChIP-seq sequenced reads cluster by timepoint.
 Timepoint 2 and 3 samples cluster more closely together than timepoint 1, which diverges significantly from both other timepoints.
 Dark green indicates a higher correlation by Spearman's rank correlation coefficient (a value of 1 indicates perfect correspondence). *(right)* Peak calling was performed with MACS2 and called peaks were clustered by similarity. **(C)** Replicate similarity was confirmed using principal component analysis

 //PB